UberGuidoZ/Flipper/Dolphin_Level/ReadMe.md

-# Upgrade or Downgrade your Flipper level (Official firmware)!
+# Upgrade or Downgrade your Flipper level (Official /Unleashed)!
+## If you're running RogueMaster with the additional levels, read below [then go here](https://github.com/UberGuidoZ/Flipper/tree/main/Dolphin_Level/RogueMaster).

 ## NOTE: To fix issue with recent firmware changes, file should start with a period `.`